All Episodes

 Couple of days off, do some stuff, not worry about it for a couple of hours.

-And on the line, because we have another kind of an an amazing movie story, and this is an amazing movie story.
+And on the line, because we have another kind of an amazing movie story, and this is an amazing movie story.

-And well, we went and saw it.
+And we went and saw it.

-My best girl and I went and saw it the moment it came out, and we may have to go see it again now that it's back in theaters.
+And we may have to go see it again now that it's back in theaters.

-But uh Dinesh, thanks for uh thanks for being here today.
+But Dinesh, thanks for being here today.

 It's great to be on the show.

-It's uh it's exciting because our movie is um being re-released this weekend, starting today in four hundred theaters around the country, and that's very unusual for a movie.
+It's exciting because our movie is being re-released this weekend, starting today, in 400 theaters around the country.

 It reflects very strong demand and also the timeliness of the movie, which is sort of ground zero of the election debate, with Trump having jumped all over a number of themes that we stress in the movie.